 At first, I hated it, but then I gradually started trying new addons, new blocks, different styles, to realize one day that this is the future of WordPress and page building.

-This particular post is made with the Block editor!
+This post is made with the Blocks editor!

 Let’s start with the Pros & Cons Examples (Gutenberg edition)

 When you forget the old habits in the ‘Edit Post’ screen, the TinyMCE, Meta Boxes, etc., and get used to the Block editor, you will love it.

 First, go and grab some free add-on plugins that you will need for these examples.

 Method #1 – Using QI Blocks